Krassnig/no-async-hook/README.md

 import { Async, Effect } from "use-effect-async";

 useEffect(() => Async(async signal => {
     await delay(1000, signal); // do work

     // resolve when useEffect cleans up.
     await Effect(resolve => () => resolve(), signal);

     console.log('cleanup has been called');
 }), []);
 ```

 ## Exception Handling

 Aync function in general, but especially in React inside a `useEffect` call, are supposed to be cancelable at "any" point in time.
-In order to achieve that, an [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) is passed between async functions which tells them when an [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) cancels the async operation.
+In order to achieve that, an [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) is passed between async functions which tells the async operation when an [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) cancels the async operation.
 In order to cancel the async operation deep inside the call stack an exception is thrown (or equivalently the promise is rejected).
 This then collapses the call stack and the promise is aborted.
 Since Javascripts `catch` catches everything, simply surrounding an async operation with a `try`/`catch` would prevent the cancellation.